Burmese–Siamese War (1765–1767): Burmese views

 In December 1954, U Nu, the first prime minister of the Union of Burma, on his first state visit to Bangkok, publicly apologized for Burma's past misdeeds.
 However, most Burmese today only know superficially about their past kings' invasions.
 Most know little about the destruction and atrocities committed by the Burmese troops in Siam because Burmese school books simply do not mention them.
 Many Burmese fail to realize some of the historical reasons behind the Thai enmity, and the Thai governments' buffer zone policy.
 Many Burmese, especially those in the military, remain skeptical of the Thai governments' assurances that it would not tolerate any activities that "undermine stability of neighboring countries".

-Siamese influence on Burmese culture

-The Siamese captives carried off from Ayutthaya went on to have an outsize influence on traditional Burmese theatre and dance.
-In 1789, a Burmese royal commission consisting of Princes and Ministers was charged with translating Siamese and Javanese dramas from Thai to Burmese.
-With the help of Siamese artists captured from Ayutthaya in 1767, the commission adapted two important epics from Thai to Burmese: the Siamese Ramayana and the Enao, the Siamese version of Javanese Panji tales into Burmese Yama Zattaw and Enaung Zattaw.
-One style of classical Burmese dance, Yodaya Aka (lit.
-Ayutthayan dance) is considered one of the most delicate of all traditional Burmese dances.
-Yodaya songs also form a genre of the Mahāgīta, the Burmese canon of classical songs.